How to Run a Background Check on Yourself

 - A prospective employer or landlord must get your written consent before running a background check on you.

 - All background check reports must include a summary of your rights under FCRA.

 - If an employer is considering not hiring you based on information in a background check, they must provide you with a copy of the background check report and give you an opportunity to respond before they finalize their decision.

 The FCRA also specifies that certain information should be excluded from pre-employment background checks.
 An arrest that didn’t lead to conviction is excluded from your criminal history after seven years, for instance.
 Bankruptcies and civil judgments may be stricken from your credit history after seven to 10 years as well.
 Non-FCRA-compliant background check services may not exclude this information, and so could give you a distorted view of the information employers and landlords will receive.

-One FCRA-compliant self background check tool that’s built on employer background check technology is True Me, from GoodHire.
+One FCRA-compliant self background check tool that’s built on employer background check technology is a personal background check from GoodHire.

 How Do You Run a Background Check on Yourself?

 Running a self background check is about as easy as buying a book or movie online.
 In addition to a payment card (or PayPal account), you will need your Social Security Number and a valid email account.

 In the case of GoodHire’s personal background check service, you start by choosing one of three tiered self-check options: Starter ($19.99), Basic ($29.99), or Standard ($59.99).